 Back Up Client Files Securely

-Maintain regular backups of all client work using the 3-2-1 rule - three copies, two different media, one off-site.
-Cloud backup services with encryption provide good protection against ransomware and hardware failure.
-Strong data management practices reduce your cyber risk and may lead to better insurance terms.
+Follow the 3-2-1 backup rule - three copies, two different media types, one stored off-site.
+Encrypted cloud backup protects against ransomware and hardware failure.
+Strong data management practices lower your cyber risk and may support better insurance terms.

 5

-Your design workstation, colour-calibrated monitors, drawing tablet, and other studio equipment may not be adequately covered under home contents insurance if used for business.
-A dedicated business contents or portable equipment policy ensures your gear is covered at full replacement value, including when working at client offices or co-working spaces.
+Your colour-calibrated monitors, Wacom tablet and Mac Pro may not be properly covered under home contents insurance when used for business.
+A dedicated business contents or portable equipment policy ensures replacement at full value, including at client offices or co-working spaces.

 6